hapax/hapax.github.io/assets/simple-physics.md

 dimension $L^3$, areas $L^2$, curves $L$ and points $L^0$.
 Usually, we can tell what's going on immediately by drawing a picture!
-But there are *interdimensional monsters* lurking in between these familiar scalings.
+But there are *interdimensional monsters* lurking in between these familiar examples.
 Let's catch one!

-You can build a simple example yourself with a pencil and eraser.
+You can build a simple example with a pencil and eraser.
 Start by drawing a straight line segment, which we'll label with the unit interval $[0, 1]$.
 Then erase the middle third, leaving two small intervals of width